saineju/bitwarden_sshkey_vault/README.md

 * listing keys in the vault
   Lists all entries in the vault that begin with the prefix `bw_ssh_`

+* searching for keys
+  Searches for keys based on key_name, useful if you have several similarly named keys.
+Will output both key name and key id.
+Search is case insensitive.

 ### Login / unlock

 If you're using bitwarden cli for the first time on your machine the script will attempt to do a `login` -action when it is run for the first time.